 resources/nn/.
 To bring in our own model, we'll copy that folder to

 Then we copy over our custom models weights in place of what once was

 mobilenet-sdd.blob.
 Then we edit the two JSON files, to replace the default class names with our own class list.
 If you need to double-check the order of your custom class lists, you can check the printout in the Colab notebook when we imported our data.
 After rewriting these files, we are ready to launch our custom model!

 Alternatively, you can deploy models trained with Roboflow Train to OAK devices with our Python package (roboflowoak): Step-by-Step Deploy Guide.
 DepthAI and OpenVINO are required on your host device for the package to work.

 Once you've got the model working on the device, the next step is to look at how the predictions are handled in

 depthai_demo.py and to begin to integrate the functionality into your application.

-As you move towards production, you can improve your model by capturing additional data and retraining your model, a process know as active learning.
+As you move towards production, you can improve your model by capturing additional data and retraining your model, a process known as active learning.

 Congratulations!
 By following this tutorial, you have learned how to train a custom license plate model and deploy it to your OAK device.

-We are always excited to hear what your working on - happy training!
+We are always excited to hear what you're working on - happy training!